 All attendees had received copies of the draft planning grant applications that had been prepared by GHD.
 Director Thomas, Ms. Cooper and Mr. Morrill pointed out some mistakes on the draft applications that need to be corrected before the applications are submitted, such as the District’s mailing address, the District’s current rates and the timing of the most recent rate change.

 The group discussed how the District and GHD should answer the question about whether a rate study had been done in the last 5 years.
-Director Finnell said that he believes the correct answer to the question is no, as the Rural Community Assistance Corp (“RCAC”) has an extensive process it follows to complete a formal rate study and the District had done a less comprehensive study of rates in the course of preparing its last 5 year budget.
+Director Finnell questioned the original stated answer in the checklist of a “no” answer as the WCWD conducted a budget analysis process under Proposition 218 and issued a five year budget.
+However, there was a discussion amongst the attendees that the Rural Community Assistance Corp (“RCAC”) has an extensive process it follows to complete a formal rate study and the District had done a less comprehensive study of rates in the course of preparing its last 5 year budget.
 Director Weiss asked Director Thomas to ask Ms. Kiera Brown of GHD what if any implications to the grant applications would follow if the District had not prepared a formal rate study within the last 5 years, and Director Thomas agreed to do so.

 The attendees then discussed whether the draft application correctly noted an outstanding violation order from 2013.
 Mr. Morrill pointed out that this was incorrectly listed as outstanding as it had been remediated long ago.
 Mr. Morrill stated that he would contact the state authorities and get the record corrected.